 We shared our exhilarating whirlwind romances, drama driven break-ups, and even moments that only one could remember as quick fleeting rendezvous.

 What brought tears to our eyes the most was the love lost, whether it was that painful break-up or losing the one you loved to life’s inevitable- death.

 My girlfriend has endured the pain of losing her husband (and son) both of whom she frantically desperately tried to save one fateful morning.
-For her, the pain of loss, and love is especially challenging and is a heavy burden on her heart that she carries.
-With that said, she has a strong belief deeply rooted by trusting in her journey and that in God’s timing she will be blessed with an abundance of love, prosperity, and happiness.
-What I have come to appreciate about my girlfriend is her authenticity, kindness, compassion for others, she is one of the strongest and inspiring women I know.
+For her, the pain of loss, love, and life is especially challenging and is a heavy burden on her heart that she carries daily.
+What I have come to appreciate about my girlfriend is her authenticity, she is one of the strongest, kindest and inspiring women I know.
 She is always there for you, a true friend.

 Unfortunately, both my girlfriend and I have suffered the ultimate loss of losing our soulmates to death.